Young Farmers Advisory Council

 The Young Farmers Advisory Council provides a strong voice for young people in Agriculture.
 The council also serves to develop the sector leaders of tomorrow.

-The council is a group of passionate young people from various agricultural industries and regions, who advise government on issues affecting young people in agriculture and on program delivery.
+The council is a group of dynamic and motivated young people from various agricultural industries and regions, who advise government on issues affecting young people in agriculture and on program delivery.

 The council assists government to better understand the needs of young people in agriculture and helps to develop solutions and shape support for young people on the land.

-The council consulted broadly with young farmers, industries, communities and networks, and considered research to develop key recommendations for government to support young people in agriculture.
+Previously, the council consulted broadly with young farmers, industries, communities and networks, and considered research to develop key recommendations for government to support young people in agriculture.

-In 2018, the council will focus on implementation of its Recommendations Report.
+Moving forward, the council will focus on implementation of its Recommendations Report.

 The Recommendations Report was presented to the Minister for Agriculture, Jaala Pulford, on 5 September 2017.

-The Report focuses on two priority areas for young people in agriculture:
+The report focuses on two priority areas for young people in agriculture:

 - building farm business management capacity and financial literacy skills for the next generation of farmers;